Republican governors are giving teachers raises — but some teachers want more

 #RedForEd

-They want bigger raises and more funding for things like school social workers.
-They’ve also called for changes to charter school laws.
+They want bigger raises and more funding for programs like school social workers.
+They've also called for changes to charter school laws.

-Eskelsen García said governors are worried that their state could be the next one targeted for wide-scale teacher walkouts and are hoping that raises will prevent that from happening.
-It won’t work, she said.
+Eskelsen García said governors worry that their states could be the next ones targeted for wide-scale teacher walkouts and are hoping that raises will prevent them.
+It won't work, she said.

 Eskelsen García declined to name the governors she was referring to.

-She was in Florida on Monday when thousands of teachers flooded the state capitol to rally for more school funding.
-Republican Gov. Ron DeSantis last year declared 2020 the “Year of the Teacher” and announced two proposals for raising teacher pay, but teachers have objected that one proposal would only benefit first-year teachers.
-The other is tied to what many teachers dislike, a school grading system driven by test scores.
+She was in Tallahassee, Florida, on Monday when thousands of teachers flooded the state Capitol to rally for more school funding.
+Republican Gov. Ron DeSantis last year declared 2020 the "Year of the Teacher" and announced two proposals to raise teacher pay, but teachers have objected that one proposal would benefit only first-year teachers.
+The other is tied to something many teachers dislike, a school grading system driven by test scores.

 "If teachers union operatives want to find themselves in the position of arguing against teacher pay raises, all I can say is good luck explaining that to their members," she said.
 "Saying any amount of across-the-board raises for teachers is a negative thing or questioning the motives doesn't seem like they're advancing the interests of the teachers they represent."

-She noted that in North Carolina, where Gov. Roy Cooper, a Democrat, in November vetoed a teacher raise backed by the GOP-controlled Legislature because he said the 3.9 percent average raise over two years was too “paltry,” teachers have so far received no raise at all.
-Cooper says teachers will get a bigger raise in the long run but, for now, Chassé Alcivar said, they have “partisan gridlock.”
+She said that in North Carolina, teachers have so far received no raise at all after Gov. Roy Cooper, a Democrat, vetoed a teacher raise backed by the GOP-controlled Legislature in November because, he said, the 3.9 percent average raise over two years was too "paltry."
+Cooper says teachers will get a bigger raise in the long run, but, for now, Chassé Alcivar said, they have "partisan gridlock."

 Teachers get political

-The fact that teachers are so fired up these days is proof that unions, which since the Janus decision have had to convince members to voluntarily pay their dues, have turned the lemons of the court ruling into lemonade.
+The fact that teachers are so fired up demonstrates that unions, which since the Janus decision have had to persuade members to pay their dues voluntarily, have turned the lemons of the court ruling into lemonade.

 And some politicians are tapping into that energy.

-When Democrat Andy Beshear narrowly won the Kentucky Statehouse in November, he gave the credit to teachers.
-“To our educators, this is your victory,” he said.
+When Democrat Andy Beshear narrowly won the Kentucky governor's race in November, he gave the credit to teachers.
+"To our educators, this is your victory," he said.

-Teachers are also becoming more political in response to decades of education policy — encouraged by both Presidents George W. Bush and Barack Obama — that hold teachers and schools more accountable for student test scores.
-In some states, that meant low-performing schools were closed and teachers saw their evaluations increasingly tied to scores.
+Teachers are also becoming more political in response to decades of education policy — encouraged by Presidents George W. Bush and Barack Obama — that hold teachers and schools more accountable for student test scores.
+In some states, that meant that low-performing schools were closed and that teachers' evaluations were increasingly tied to scores.
 Many schools implemented extensive test prep programs that became unpopular with parents and teachers of all political stripes.

-“We've just kind of reached a breaking point where teachers realize that if we don't use our voice and if we don't stand together collectively we're not going to be able to move the needle,” said Nathan Blevins, an eighth grade social studies teacher in Indianapolis who participated in a large Red For Ed rally at the Indiana state Capitol in November.
-“It’s just reached a point where we need to stand up together.”
+"We've just kind of reached a breaking point where teachers realize that if we don't use our voice and if we don't stand together collectively, we're not going to be able to move the needle," said Nathan Blevins, an eighth-grade social studies teacher in Indianapolis who participated in a large Red For Ed rally at the Indiana Capitol in November.
+"It's just reached a point where we need to stand up together."

-That’s one reason the pay issue has become so popular, Finger said.
-It doesn’t attract the same kind of partisan division, making it a safer choice for politicians.
+That's one reason the pay issue has become so popular, Finger said.
+It doesn't attract the same partisan division, making it a safer choice for politicians.

 "Education spending is not a bipartisan issue," Finger said, "but raising teacher salaries has become one."